lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Obtaining Good Embeddings
 ---------------------------

-We optimize the workflow of sampling only important datapoints by using **low-dimensional embeddings**.
+We optimize the workflow of selecting only important datapoints by using **low-dimensional embeddings**.
 This has two benefits:

 - Low-dimensional embeddings have more meaningful distance metrics.
   We know that the data usually lies on a manifold in high-dimensional spaces (see `curse of dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`_).
   Even very similar samples might have a high L2-distance or low cosine similarity in high embeddings.
-- Most algorithms to sample a subset based on the embeddings scale with the dimensionality.
+- Most algorithms to select a subset based on the embeddings scale with the dimensionality.
 Therefore low-dimensional embeddings can significantly reduce computing time.